Disclaimer: The opinions expressed herein are my own personal opinions and do not represent my employer’s view in any way.

 Instead of one general-purpose agent, the system used role-oriented agents with clearer responsibilities.

-• A triage agent handled requests that needed a workplan: structured operational intent that defined what fields to collect, what MCP tools to invoke, what policies applied, and what verbiage to use.
-Triage drove the conversational field collection before handing off to the responder.
+• A triage agent handled requests that needed a workplan.
+It used Cached Augmented Generation to select and apply the right cached workplan: structured operational intent that defined what fields to collect, what MCP tools to invoke, what policies applied, and what verbiage to use.
+Triage drove the conversational field collection and prepared the request for execution.

-• A responder agent executed the work through deterministic steps, tool calls, and retry or escalation paths.
+• A responder agent executed approved work through deterministic steps, MCP tool calls, and retry or escalation paths.
+It could also use the model provider where generation or reasoning was useful, but its center of gravity was bounded execution against tools and run state.

 The support agent also produced a context object passed forward to subsequent agents.
 Rather than re-deriving context at each stage, agents downstream could rely on a structured, shared representation of the interaction, making handoffs cleaner and leaving room for the context to carry additional state as the platform grows.